arturwgnr/arturwgnr/README.md

 - TypeScript patterns and API architecture with Node.js + Prisma
 - State management and performance optimization in React
-- Automation and AI-assisted features for real-world apps
+- Automation and AI-assisted features for real-world apps.

 ---